-The condenser fan filters should be replaced or cleaned as needed to ensure adequate airflow.
+The condenser fan filters should be replaced or cleaned as needed to insure adequate airflow.
 The replacement cycle on the air filters depends on the surrounding air quality, ambient air temperature, and system run time.
+Clean the filters using a soapy solution and water hose.